 Johnny holds an MBA and is a Fellow of CPA Australia, Chartered Institute of Management Accountants, and the Australian Institute of Company Directors.
 He is also a Chartered Secretary and an Associate of the Governance Institute of Australia.

-Maisy is responsible for the day to day operations of all residential homes managed by the Australian Nursing Home Foundation.
-She ensures that the care and services delivered by the residential homes meet the Aged Care Regulations and Standards.
-Maisy is a passionate believer of the person centered care approach, and is keen to maintain a high quality of care towards residents by focusing on the importance of their individual needs and wants.
+Jenny joined ANHF in August 2019.
+She is responsible for the day to day operations of all residential homes managed by the Australian Nursing Home Foundation.
+She ensures that the care and services delivered by the residential homes meet the government legislation, aged care regulations and standards.

 James Lim holds a degree in psychology, graduate Certificate in Social Administration from the University of New South Wales and executive Master of Public Administration (ANZSOG) from the University of Sydney.